Every Thursday I send an email with three quick tips to brighten your day and help you and your family lead a more natural life. Want to get it?

 Your belly is growing… and growing... and growing.
 And you might have earned what I like to call “mama marks.”
 (Other people call 'em stretch marks.)

 Listen mama, if you have these red, brown, or white marks on your skin, know that you’ve earned your stripes!
 You’re nurturing life itself in your belly, and your body is allowed to show it.

-If you want to reframe the way you see your skin marks, check out inspiration Love Your Lines on Instagram.
+If you want to reframe the way you see your skin marks, check out the inspirational Love Your Lines page on Instagram.

 Also, do know that you can use special butters and oils to reduce your mama scars and even fade them completely?
 Here are some natural remedies for pregnancy stretch marks.

 Most stretch marks will naturally fade with time, even if you don’t put any special potions on your bod.

 Bottom line: You are not alone.
 Nearly 80% of American women have stretch marks, and they have them for the loveliest possible reason.